Until the robots take over, it’s the people who make companies like yours an amazing place to work. We’ve got the stats to prove it too.

 When it comes to determining cultural fit, it’s all about finding a candidate with the right soft skills.
 Our soft skills assessment tests are perfect for this, allowing you to set up a culture add test for your candidates in just two clicks.

 From there, simply send the test out, and watch your candidate’s responses roll back in.
-Toggl Hire does all the legwork for you, and automatically declines candidates that don’t hit the mark while showcasing your high performers in our easy-to-use dashboard.
+Toggl Hire does all the legwork for you and automatically declines candidates who don’t hit the mark while showcasing your high performers in our easy-to-use dashboard.

 Juste loves investigating through writing.
 A copywriter by trade, she spent the last ten years in startups, telling stories and building marketing teams.
 She works at Toggl Hire and writes about how businesses can recruit really great people.